xtophd/OCP4-Workshop/documentation/21-Advanced-Reploy-Registry.md

-# 21 Advanced: Deploy Registry with Persistent Volume
+# 21 Advanced: Delete and Redeploy Registry with Persistent Volume

 *These steps merely delete and redeploy a registry with default settings*